robdodson/robdodson.github.com/source/_posts/2013-03-17-why-web-components.markdown

 ## So, what are Web Components?

-Web Components are actually a group of standards which fall under the umbrella term "Web Components."
+Web Components are actually a group of standards which all fall under the same umbrella.
 The W3C does a good job of giving a high level overview in their [Introduction to Web Components](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html#custom-element-section) article.
 Here's a quote from the introduction (emphasis is mine):

 <p style="text-align: center;">**</p>